 - In a large mixing bowl, combine zucchini, eggs, parmesan cheese, coconut flour, parsley and garlic powder with a spoon.
 Set batter aside.

-- Drop spoonfuls of zucchini fritter batter into hot oil.
+- Heat about 1-2 tablespoons olive oil in large skillet.
+Drop spoonfuls of zucchini fritter batter into hot oil.
 Fry each side until browned, flattening with spatula as you go.

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

+© LowCarbYum.com - Unauthorized use of this material without written permission is strictly prohibited unless for personal offline purposes.
 Single photos may be used, provided that full credit is given to LowCarbYum.com along with a link back to the original content.

 First Published: November 9, 2015...
 Last Updated: September 12, 2020 with new photos and additional recipe information.

 I hate to be "that person" and ask about substitutions, but can I omit the cheese as I'm dairy free?